mcrute/ubntmfi/inform_protocol.md

 -------------
 The payload is AES encrypted in CBC mode using PKCS5 padding.
-They key is the device auth key from the database or a master key that is hard coded if the device hasn't been provisioned yet.
+They key is the device auth key from the database or a master key that is hard coded if the device has not been provisioned yet.
 The master key is hard coded in the controller code in the DeviceManager class and pretty easy to find.

 MASTER_KEY = "ba86f2bbe107c7c57eb5f2690775c712"